 Smoking meat is another tried and true way to preserve meat and can also turn out a really flavorful product and all types of meat (including fish) can be smoked.

-Like dehydrating, smoking meat can be done with a commercially made or homemade smoker.
+Like dehydrating, smoking meat can be done with a homemade or commercially made smoker.
 Smokers work by slowly burning water-soaked wood chips in a closed container with racks and a hole for ventilation.

 The flavor of meat comes from the type of wood you use to burn.
 For example, hickory smoked products come from burning hickory tree wood chips.